-- In the menus, select Menu > Control Center > Main Menu.
-(Or right-click the Menu and choose Edit Menus.) - 2.
+- In the menus, select Menu ► Control Center ► Main Menu.
+(Or right-click Menu and choose Edit Menus.) - 2.
 In the left pane, select the category under which you want your menu item to appear.
-For this example, we'll use the "Accessories" category. - Click the New Item button to start creating your new menu item. - 4.
-To create an icon that launches an application select Application as the Type.

-5. Click in the field labeled Name and enter the name you want to appear in the menu.
-In the example, we named our menu item "Awake".
+For this example, we'll use the "Accessories" category. - 3.
+Click the New Item button to start creating your new menu item. - 4.
+To create an icon that launches an application select Application as the Type. - 5.
+Click in the field labeled Name and enter the name you want to appear in the menu.
+In the example, we named our menu item "Awake". - 6.
+In the Command field, click the Browse button then navigate to, and open, the application or script you want to run.
+Alternatively, in the Command field, you can type a command as you would enter it in a terminal to run the application.
+This could simply be the name of the application, the name of your script, or even a long, complex command.